 - PHPD Field Experience/Capstone projects

-If you have other content to deposit (such as teaching materials, other types of student research output, etc.) please contact Andrea Schuler.
+If you have other content to deposit (such as teaching materials, other types of student research output, collections of research materials, etc.) please contact Andrea Schuler.

 Files should be uploaded as pdfs.
 If you have audio, video, image or TEI files please contact Andrea Schuler for support in contributing these files to the TDL.